 I also focus on healthy fats and protein, such as: dried coconut, coconut chips, nutrition bars with healthy fats + protein, ALL nuts and nut butter (almonds, pistachio nuts, trail mix, etc.), string cheese, baby carrots, and veggie and kale chips.

-Your Kiddo determines Portion Sizes
+Your Kiddo Determines Their Portion Sizes

 Don’t insist your child clean the plate, and never use food as a reward or bribe.
 Mom and dad decide what to feed the kids, and it's your child's responsibility to decide how much to eat.
 Trust that your child feels in his/her body whether he's hungry or full.
 If they want seconds, let them have seconds.